 NOW, THEREFORE, in consideration for the Donated Food and the mutual promises contained herein, SHI and Community Partner agree as follows:

 1. All Donated Food is donated in "as is" condition.
-SHI assumes no risk for any loss of or damage to life or property, direct, indirect, special or consequential damages, arising out of the use or, failure of, or inability to use the Donated Food.
 Community Partner shall inspect the Donated Food upon delivery.
-Community Partner shall reject at the time of delivery any food that it finds to be unfit for human consumption, adulterated, tainted, contaminated, or harmful to the health or well-being of consumers of said food, and shall immediately notify SHI of such rejection and the reason therefor.
-Community Partner acknowledges that it relies solely on its own skill and judgment in all respects and in particular: (i) in its decision to accept Donated Food, and (ii) that the Donated Food is fit for the purpose for which it is being used.
+Community Partner may reject at delivery any food that it finds to be adulterated, tainted, contaminated, or otherwise unsuitable for human consumption, without penalty or obligation of any kind, and shall immediately notify SHI of such rejection and the reason therefor.
+Community Partner acknowledges that it relies solely on its own skill and judgment in all respects and in particular (i) in its decision to accept Donated Food and (ii) that the Donated Food is fit for the purpose for which it is being used.
+Neither SHI nor Donors shall be held responsible for any condition, defect, or contamination of the Donated Food.

-2. While SHI does its best to accommodate dietary requests, SHI relies on the generosity of its food donors (“Donors”) from which the Donated Food is acquired and is unable to cook to dietary restrictions.
+2. While SHI does its best to accommodate dietary requests, SHI relies on the generosity of its Donors and is unable to prepare food in accordance with dietary restrictions.
 Therefore, Community Partner is responsible for inquiring about and managing distribution of Donated Food in light of the allergies or other dietary restrictions of its clients.

 3. SHI and the Donors do not make any representation or warranty whatsoever with respect to the Donated Food.
 SHI and the Donors expressly disclaim any express or implied warranties whatsoever with respect to the Donated Food, including but not limited to any warranty of merchantability or warranty of fitness for a particular purpose.
 Community Partner acknowledges that it has not been induced by any statements or representations of any person with respect to the quality or condition of the Donated Food and that no such statements or representations have been made.